Derrick2000/Derrick2000/README.md

 - 📚 &nbsp; I have completed my bachelor's degree in Math-Computer Science from **UC San Diego**
 - 📚 &nbsp; Will continue my master's degree in Computer Science at **UIUC** in Jan.
 2024
 - 🤔 &nbsp; Currently looking for **Software Engineer Internships at Summer 2024**
-- 🤩 &nbsp; Working hard on my own project [MyCareer](https://github.com/TallMessiWu/my-career-frontend)
+- 🤩 &nbsp; Working hard on my own project [MyCareer](https://github.com/Derrick2000/myCareer-frontend)
-- 🎉 &nbsp; I participated in UCSD TripleC for 1 years, served as a Backend Engineer
+- 🎉 &nbsp; I participated in UCSD TripleC for 1 years, worked as a Backend Engineer
 - 🏀 &nbsp; I'm a basketball enthusiast and love to hit to gym to get better
 - ⚡ &nbsp; I'm a 🐱 and 🐶 lover who never owns any (Ask my parents!!)